Ferndale, Michigan: Education

 Ferndale has its own school district, Ferndale Public Schools, including elementary, middle, and high schools.
 Ferndale High School and University High School are both part of Ferndale Public Schools.
 A portion of Ferndale is instead zoned to Hazel Park Schools.

+Media

+Ferndale has a local radio station WFCB-LP (100.7 FM) named Ferndale Radio which started airing in 2017.
+Ferndale Radio is a low power FM station that broadcasts from a studio at the Rustbelt Market in Ferndale.
+Ferndale Radio is a non-profit with volunteer radio DJs and managed by volunteers.

+Church Militant used to have their headquarters in Ferndale until they ceased operations.